Offshore and marine firm Kim Heng reports first profit since 2016

 Among its four key business units, revenue from its renewable energy segment dived 97 per cent to $282,000 from $8.06 million a year ago.

-Kim Heng's chartering of vessels segment's revenue remained constant at about $12 million, while its marine construction revenue increased by $2.5 million, or 147 per cent, to $4.2 million as crane and equipment utilisation rates surged.
+Revenue for Kim Heng's chartering of vessels segment remained constant at about $12 million, while its marine construction revenue increased by $2.5 million, or 147 per cent, to $4.2 million as crane and equipment utilisation rates surged.